open-telemetry/opentelemetry-js/doc/metrics.md

 request_counter_total 6 1666624810428
 ```

-The postfixe `_total` get automatically to the instrument name for each counter insturment
+The postfixed `_total` get automatically to the instrument name for each counter instrument
 when the measurements are getting exported in the Prometheus format.
 In the above
 example you see that we access our `/` endpoint six times.